awesomemotive/easy-digital-downloads/readme.txt

 * IMPORTANT: This is a major release, and should be tested in your staging environments prior to running on your live site.
 * Upgrade: This update will ask you to perform database maintenance once installed.
 Your site should remain functional during this time, but access to historical store data will be limited until the migration is complete.
 * New: Custom database tables have been added for all transactional data types in EDD.
-* New: Migrate Orders, order items, tax rates, discount codes, fees, customer addresses, and transaction details to custom tables with the UI or WP-CLI migration tool.
+* New: Migrate orders, order items, tax rates, discount codes, fees, customer addresses, and transaction details to custom tables with the UI or WP-CLI migration tool.
 * New: All new reporting with advanced features for orders, downloads, customers, refunds, taxes, and more.
 * New: Downloads now use the Block Editor and are available in the REST API.
 * New: Improved tax settings, allowing historical data to be determined.